Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Comparing Annotation Templates for Modelling

+\textbf{Average ratings.} For the absolute annotation templates, previous work compares T2I models by comparing the average ratings across examples.
+We report these values in \Table{tab:h_eval_krippendorff_avg_std} and find that the chosen prompt set impacts which model is best (\eg~SDXL for Gecko(R) and Muse for Gecko(S)).
+Moreover, the model with the lowest rating depends on both the prompt set and the template: given Gecko(R), Imagen is worse if using Likert, but SD1.5 is worse if using DSG(H).
+This highlights the importance of examining models in various conditions.
+When using T2I models in practice, we need to make conclusions about model ordering with high confidence.
+We argue that this evaluation is not enough: it does not measure if the difference between models is significant, which is particularly important as models start to saturate.
+As a result, we introduce the \paircompare{}~task.

-We first compare the T2I models with the human ratings collected using the three absolute comparison templates as they presented overall higher inter annotator agreement.
-In \Table{tab:h_eval_krippendorff_avg_std}, we report the average and standard deviation of all ratings.
-We verify the significance of outcomes by performing the Wilcoxon signed-rank test for all pairs of models with $p<0.001$.
-Where results indicate the null-hypothesis is rejected (\ie, the distribution of ratings is significantly different), we can say there is enough evidence that one model is better than another.
-To determine which model is best, we compare the mean values of their scores. \Figure{fig:h_eval_wilcoxon} presents the results for the comparisons between all pairs of models with reliable (Gecko(*)-rel) prompt subsets.
-When considering significance in \Figure{fig:h_eval_wilcoxon}, we see that Muse is not worse than any of the contenders across all templates and prompt sets; we determine it is the best overall model given human judgement.
-Also, SD1.5 is worse or the same as other models except for Imagen when evaluated with Gecko(R)-rel.
+\textbf{\Paircompare{}.} We verify the significance of outcomes by performing the Wilcoxon signed-rank test with $p<0.001$.
+Where results indicate the null-hypothesis is rejected (\ie, the distribution of ratings is significantly different), we can say that one model is better than another.
+To determine which model is best, we compare the mean values of their ratings.
+In \Figure{fig:h_eval_wilcoxon_no_rel_prompts} we visualise the outcomes for all model pairs across all templates.
+We see that Muse is not worse than any of the contenders across all templates and prompt sets, except for 2 out of the 12 comparisons involving Muse for Gecko(R); we determine it is the best overall model.
+In contrast with the results presented in \Table{tab:h_eval_krippendorff_avg_std}, where SDXL is identified as the best model for Gecko(R) across all the templates, we observe that the significance results reveal that Muse and SDXL actually have similar performance, showcasing the importance of determining significance before drawing conclusions.

-\Figure{fig:h_eval_wilcoxon} results also shed light on the agreement between templates: for Gecko(S)-rel all templates agree with each other, and for Gecko2K-rel all templates agree or do not contradict each other (\ie, one is significant, the other not).

-{\bf Summary.} We see that our discriminative prompt set, Gecko(S), results in consistent model rankings, independent of the template used.
-For prompts that test for aspects other than image--text alignment, \ie, Gecko(R), the choice of the annotation template impacts the ordering of the models, but the best and worst models are mostly consistent across templates.
-In terms of templates, the finer-grained ones (WL and DSG(H)) have better inter-annotator agreement in comparison to Likert and SxS.
-We also notice that when comparing model rankings with Gecko(R)-rel, DSG(H) is the template that mostly disagrees with the others.
-This finding, along with the higher inter-annotator agreement shown by the WL template, makes it the overall best choice for evaluating image--text alignment on Gecko2K.